Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddTupleLoader.rst

 .. image:: LearnAddTupleLoader_PluginOverview.png

-This document modifies both the server and admin parts of the plugin.
+This document modifies both the logic and admin parts of the plugin.

 Advantages
 ``````````